Why Student Artifacts of Excellence are More Important Than Ever

 Useful in College Admissions

 Admissions officers are often inundated with a large number of applications from students with high GPAs and test scores.
 To stand out from the crowd, students can showcase their unique abilities and learning journey through artifacts of excellence.
-For example, Greenhill School student Laya V. demonstrated her knowledge and passion for psychology with her Catalyst project.
+For example, Greenhill School student Laya V. demonstrated her knowledge and passion for psychology with her capstone project.
 She explored the relationship between limited access to abortion and mental health and collaborated with a clinical psychologist to produce a 60-page research paper.
 Laya's interest in mental health, social justice, and her application of psychological concepts to the real world set her apart from other applicants.
-Artifacts of excellence, such as this Catalyst project and research paper, can reveal a student's creativity, critical thinking skills, and commitment to addressing important issues.
+Artifacts of excellence, such as this capstone project and research paper, can reveal a student's creativity, critical thinking skills, and commitment to addressing important issues.
 They provide admissions officers with a more comprehensive understanding of students' potential beyond their academic records.

 Showcases Passion and Interest